Arkansas Birth Injury Lawyers

 - Traumatic Delivery: Difficult deliveries can result in birth trauma from the use of forceps or vacuum extractors, as well as from attempts to deliver a baby that is improperly positioned (face or breech presentation) or too large to fit through the mother’s pelvic opening (macrosomia and cephalopelvic disproportion/CPD).
 Medical practitioners should recognize signs that a birth may be traumatic and follow standards of care to avoid injury.

 - Overusing Pitocin, Cytotec or anesthesia: Pitocin and Cytotec can cause uterine hyperstimulation, which makes the uterine muscles contract too fast and too strongly, causing oxygen deprivation.
-Incorrect anesthesia can can a mother to develop blood pressure that is too low, which compromises blood flow to the baby.
+Incorrect anesthesia can cause a mother to develop blood pressure that is too low, which compromises blood flow to the baby.

 - Face or breech presentation: Babies are usually delivered head-first.
 If a baby’s head is not tucked towards its chin, there is a significant risk of head trauma.
 If the baby is delivered feet-first, there is a high risk of the umbilical cord being delivered before the baby, which can cause cord compression and oxygen deprivation.